shukun-ai/shukun-ai/README.md

 ## Features

-1. LLM Support: Integration with OpenAI's GPT-3.5 or CodeLlama aims to use smaller models to accomplish tasks more quickly affordably.
+1. LLM Support: Integration with OpenAI's GPT-3.5 or CodeLlama aims to use smaller models to accomplish tasks more quickly and affordably.
 2. SQL Assistants: Split complex natural language tasks into smaller parts then combines them into the results.
 3. Database Configurations: Works with your exist database, retrieves the structure automatically, and labels the structure effectively.
 4. Insight Dashboard: Explore, observe, analyze your data with multiple levels of detail on Dashboard.